 This benefit is especially important to working women.
 Nearly half of professional women will drop out of the workforce within the first year of having a baby, citing childcare reasons as the top indicator.

 Childcare assistance can be offered in a number of different ways including flexible schedules, childcare stipends, and/or childcare services offered on or off-site.

-Through providing employees with continual professional and educational training, not only are you investing in your staff for the benefit of your organization, but you are showing them that you support their desire to grow.
-This type of training keeps employees up to date with ever-changing industry standards.
+Through providing employees with continual professional and educational training, not only are you investing in your staff, but you are showing them that you support their desire to grow.
+This type of training keeps employees up to date with ever-changing industry standards to the benefit of your organization.

 Employees who are left to seek training opportunities on their own are at a significant disadvantage when compared to those who have access to training and development programs through their employer.
-Employees who are provided training opportunities have shown to have more appreciation and satisfaction with their job.
+Employees who are provided with training opportunities are shown to have more appreciation and satisfaction in their job.